A wintry Wednesday: cold in B.C., heavy rain in the Maritimes, darkness in Quebec

 Quebec: In the dark

-More than 66,000 Hydro-Québec customers were without electricity early Wednesday due to freezing rain.
+More than 57,000 Hydro-Québec customers were without electricity by midday Wednesday due to freezing rain.
 Hydro-Québec says most outages are due to ice-covered branches snapping and falling onto power lines.

 Plus de 150 équipes sont au travail.
 Consultez la carte Info-pannes pour suivre la situation dans votre secteur. https://t.co/ujBephKiSZ— Hydro-Québec (@client_hydro) January 4, 2017